 Whether you had an episiotomy or a laceration, the care for your stitches is the same.
-The stitches will dissolve over a two-week period and do not need to be removed.
+The stitches will dissolve over a two-to-six-week period and do not need to be removed.
 To aid with the healing process and help relieve discomfort we recommend:

-- 1. Use the spray bottle provided at the hospital to frequently clean the area. - 2.
+- 1. Use the spray bottle provided at the hospital to frequently clean the area.
+Pat the area to dry.
+You may use a fan or cool hair dryer.
+Do not rub the area. - 2.
 Sitz baths or hot tub baths using approximately four inches of water in the bathtub, 2-3 per day, allowing the water to continuously run as it is slowly draining.
 You should continue this for approximately one week.
 The heat will increase blood flow and enhances healing. - 3.
 Local anesthetic spray or cream like the one you have been given in the hospital (Epifoam, Americaine Spray, Dermoplast or Tucks pads) may be useful.